travis-ci/docs-travis-ci-com/user/deployment/testfairy.md

 ## Symbols file

-Attach your symbols mapping file so TestFairy can de-obfuscate and symbolicate crash reports automatically.
+Attach your symbols mapping file so TestFairy can de-obfuscate and symbolize crash reports automatically.
 Set the `symbols-file` key to your `proguard_mapping.txt` file or to a zipped `.dSYM` file.

 ```yaml
 deploy: